Jwelb/personalWeb/README.md

 make a contact page with the subject line and desciription of what the user is sending.

-LinkedIn button works however the inside is transparent so it goes through
+LinkedIn button works however the inside is transparent so it goes through Make a javascript back to the top button
+Implement three.js vectors into my website somehow